-Greenways will connect each neighborhood, from the Everglades to the Atlantic Ocean to conservation lands, parks and recreation facilities, cultural and historic sites, schools and business areas.
-The system will provide opportunities for recreation, restoration and enhancement of native vegetation and wildlife habitat, and alternative modes of transportation.
+Broward County's Greenways System is a countywide network of safe, clean, bicycle and equestrian paths, nature trails and waterways.
+From the Everglades to the Atlantic Ocean, Greenways connect neighborhoods to conservation lands, to parks and recreation facilities, cultural and historic sites, schools and business areas.
+The system provides opportunities for recreation and alternative modes of transportation, in addition to restoration and enhancement of native vegetation and wildlife habitat (habitat corridors).

 The Planning Process